czi-ai/transcriptformer/README.md

 - `--embedding-layer-index INT`: Index of the transformer layer to extract embeddings from (-1 for last layer, default: -1).
 Use with `transcriptformer` model type.
 - `--model-type {transcriptformer,esm2ce}`: Type of model to use (default: `transcriptformer`).
 Use `esm2ce` to extract raw ESM2-CE gene embeddings.
 - `--emb-type {cell,cge}`: Type of embeddings to extract (default: `cell`).
 Use `cell` for mean-pooled cell embeddings or `cge` for contextual gene embeddings.
+- `--num-gpus INT`: Number of GPUs to use for inference (default: 1).
+Use -1 for all available GPUs, or specify a specific number.
 - `--config-override key.path=value`: Override any configuration value directly.

 ### Input Data Format and Preprocessing: